 - Place all ingredients for the spice mix in a spice grinder or blender and make a powder.
 Set aside.

-- To brine the beans, soak the beans overnight in water with 2 tsp salt stirred in.
-To quick-brine them, place them in a dutch oven or stockpot with water to cover by an inch and stir in 2 tsp salt.
+- To brine the beans, soak the beans overnight in water with 2 teaspoon salt stirred in.
+To quick-brine them, place them in a dutch oven or stockpot with water to cover by an inch and stir in 2 teaspoon salt.
 Bring to a rolling boil.
 Turn off the heat and let the beans stand, covered, for an hour.
 Drain the beans before using them.

 - Heat the oil in a large dutch oven or stock pot.
 Add the onions, celery, bell peppers and bay leaves along with a good pinch of salt and saute until the vegetables are soft and translucent.
 Add the spice mix and saute a few seconds.